buildah-commit

 buildah commit containerID newImageName

-This example saves an image named newImageName based on the container.
+This example saves an image named newImageName based on the container and removes the working container.

 buildah commit --rm containerID newImageName